CONSTRUCTION: “Green” drainage project heads to St. Roch area

 A major drainage upgrade is coming to the St. Roch neighborhood.

-The 18-million dollar, FEMA- funded project will help prevent flooding by increasing subsurface drainage capacity between local streets and the sewer and water lines underneath them.
+The $18 million FEMA-funded project will help prevent flooding by increasing subsurface drainage capacity between local streets and the sewer and water lines underneath them.

 17 blocks will get new storm drain systems, bigger pipes, new catch basins, and rain gardens– all considered part of an eco-friendly, “green” infrastructure.